JoshCarter8400/tech-blog/README.md

 # public-blog-area
 This is a fullstack application that allows user to post their thoughts and opinions through their personal blog post on a CMS style website.
-This project follows the Model View Controller architecture.
+This project follows the Model View Controller paradigm.

 ## Tools and languages used
 * Handlebars.js